JoAplon/Employee-Database/README.md

 ## Installation

-You need to install inquirer@8.2.4
+You need to install inquirer@8.2.4 and the pg package.

 ## Usage